-But, what about those folks who have very large estates that include significant personal assets like cash, personal property, and investments?
+But, what if you have very large estates that include significant personal assets like cash, personal property, and investments?
 And what if you also own a business with cash, business property, and investments?
-Shouldn’t these folks have more than just a will?
+Shouldn’t you have more than just a will?

-Yes, especially if they want to pass these assets on to their heirs and not have to worry about the tax liability that could have a significant impact on the value of the estate.
+Yes, especially if you want to pass these assets on to your heirs and not have to worry about the tax liability that could have a significant impact on the value of the estate.
 And, your tax liability could be even more significant if you live in a state that charges an inheritance tax.

 Who Should Consider Estate Planning with Life Insurance?

 Yes, everyone who has assets should have a will and a health care directive no matter the size of their estate.
 For individuals or couples who own enough assets that will likely be taxed when passed on to their heirs, you need to consider more advanced strategies.